FCT-UBEB Explores Ways to End Poor School Enrollment - THISDAYLIVE

 He said with the reality house programme, communities will be further enlightened about the benefits of education through the children addressing their peers in the language they’ll understand, and to be followed with sensitization from the government.

-According to Sule, “Our mandate is to ensure that every child in the FCT gets free and compulsory basic education.
-With this project, the children who know and can identify their peers will be able to inform their teachers, while we send visits to such requisite communities to enlighten them about the free, basic and compulsory education and that it is the right of the child, and not a privilege.
+“Our mandate is to ensure that every child in the FCT gets free and compulsory basic education.
+With this project, the children who know and can identify their peers will be able to inform their teachers, while we send visits to such requisite communities to enlighten them about the free, basic and compulsory education and that it is the right if the child, and not a privilege.

 “Therefore, they should give them the opportunity to get this education because it is the bedrock of human and national development.

-“Fundamentally, in order to address most of our challenges which involve poverty and insecurity, the best method is to the classroom.
+“Fundamentally, in order to address most of our challenges which involves poverty and insecurity, the best method is to the classroom.
 Not tackling out-of-school children will mean breeding miscreants and they will transform into bandits.
-So we want to ensure that every child, no matter the level of disability, is given the opportunity to enroll in our schools.”
+So, we want to ensure that every child, no matter the level of disability is given the opportunity to enroll in our schools.”